Grab This Free Course to Raise Awareness About Black History in Your Org

 February is officially recognized as Black History Month in the United States.
 That makes it a perfect time to share a course that honors the courage and sacrifices of Black Americans throughout history while celebrating the groups and individuals who have made America what it is today with your learners.

-Don’t have time to research and create a course on this topic?
+Don’t have time to research and create a course?
 No worries!
-Simply grab this professionally designed course and roll it out as is completely free of charge.
-Or, if you’re an Articulate 360 subscriber or trialer, just choose the course from our Rise 360 real content templates.
+Simply grab these professionally designed pieces of content and roll them out as is, completely free of charge.
+Or, if you’re an Articulate 360 subscriber or trialer, just choose the content from our Rise 360 real content templates.
 Then you can adapt it to fit your organization’s needs and brand guidelines before you share it with learners.
 Here’s more about what you can expect.

 Reinforce your organization’s commitment to diversity and inclusion by sharing this one-of-kind educational content you can easily tailor to speak more directly to your employees.